dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 The following error messages and descriptions provide details about both Android and iOS installation errors.

 ### Android errors

+This section mentions both Device Administrator (DA) and Samsung Knox enrollment.
+For more information, see [Android device administrator enrollment](android-enroll-device-administrator.md) and [Automatically enroll Android devices by using Samsung's Knox Mobile Enrollment](android-samsung-knox-mobile-enroll.md).

 | Error message/code | Description |
 |---------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|